eduardfzssr/event_sponsor_hub/supabase/README.md

 1. Go to your Supabase project dashboard
 2. Navigate to SQL Editor
-3. Copy the contents of `supabase/migrations/001_initial_schema.sql`
+3. Copy and run the migrations in order:
+   - First: `supabase/migrations/001_initial_schema.sql`
+   - Then: `supabase/migrations/002_auto_create_profile.sql`
-4. Paste and run it in the SQL Editor
+4. Paste and run each migration in the SQL Editor

 #### Option B: Using Supabase CLI